meghanadhsai/Fake_news_prediction-/README.md

 # Fake_news_prediction-
 A fake news prediction model using logistic regression classifies news articles as fake or real.
-This involves several steps to ensure accurate predictions:
+This involves several steps to ensure accurate predictions.

-Key Components
-Data Collection:
+Importing libraries.

-Gather articles from credible and fake news sources.
+1) Data Collection:Gather articles from credible and fake news sources.
 Label each article as "fake" or "real."

-Preprocessing:
+2) Data Preprocessing:Handling missing data

     Text Cleaning: Remove punctuation, stop words, and apply stemming.

     Feature Extraction:
     TF-IDF (Term Frequency-Inverse Document Frequency): Convert text into numerical vectors.

-Logistic Regression: Chosen for its simplicity, interpretability, and effectiveness.
+3) Model training:Logistic Regression model: Chosen for its simplicity, interpretability, and effectiveness.
   Regularization: Techniques like L2 prevent overfitting.
-Evaluation:

-Train-Test Split: Divide the dataset for evaluation in 80 : 20
+6)Evaluation:Train-Test Split: Divide the dataset for evaluation in 80 : 20
-Prediction:

-The model predicts the probability of an article being fake or real, classifying it accordingly.
+7) Prediction:The model predicts the probability of an article being fake or real.
-Deployment:
+8) accuracy of the model is 98%

-Deploy as a web service or integrate into platforms for real-time predictions, flagging articles for review.
+Deployment:Deploy as a web services for real-time predictions, flagging articles for review.
-Advantages and Challenges